vitoriasaturnino/theme-app-mega-sena/README.md

-# Mega-Sena
+# Theme for Mega-Sena

 ## About

-#### Web application that displays data from a random bet obtained through the Caixa Economica Federal API
+#### Application version [app-web-mega-sena](https://github.com/vitoriasaturnino/app-web-mega-sena) with theme selected according to the first ten of each draw.

 [api-mega-sena.webm](https://user-images.githubusercontent.com/68754092/199233516-152240f9-537e-49d9-9a23-f7c21395eea0.webm)